bami25/Voltix-Sales/README.md

 # Project Background
 Voltix Electronics, established in 2014, is a global e-commerce company that sells popular electronic products worldwide via its website and mobile app.

 The company has significant amounts of data on its sales, marketing efforts, operations, product offerings, and loyalty program that has been previously underutilized.
-In this project I analyzed and synthesizes this data to uncover crucial insights that will improve Voltix Electronics' commercial success.
+In this project I analyzed and synthesized this data to uncover crucial insights that will improve Voltix Electronics' commercial success.

 Insights and recommendations are provided on the following key areas: